-You’re probably wondering why a language guide for Australia is needed?
+You’re probably wondering why a language guide for Australia is needed.
 After all, they speak English there, right?
 Well… as we had our first chat with a real “Aussie” (short for Australian), we immediately knew that we had to learn more about their language.
-Even though it is English, it seemed different.
+Even though it is English, it seemed, well, different!

-Our first host welcomed us with a “G’day, Mate.
-Welcome to Straya!
-Want a cuppa?”.
+Our host welcomed us with a “G’day, mate, and welcome to Straya!
+Want a cuppa?”

-“Thank you” and “Sure”, we replied, not knowing what was to come.
+“Thank you” and “ah, sure”, we replied, not really knowing what was to come next.

-As we got a cup of tea, we realized that “cuppa” means “a cup of tea”.
+As we were given a cup of tea, we realized that “cuppa” means “a cup of tea”.
 Aha!

 And “Straya”, well, that must mean “Australia”.

-We read that even Australia’s airline “Quantas” is an abbreviation!
+We read that even Australia’s airline “Qantas” is an abbreviation!
 It stands for “Queensland and Northern Territory Airline Service”.
 Did you know that?

 Aussies love abbreviations

-This is why we also asked Linda, our neighbour here in Jervis Bay, where we had our last House Sit.
+We asked Linda, our neighbor in Jervis Bay, where we had our last House Sit.
 And she answered: “I never thought of it.
 It is just the way it is!
 It is the Aussie way.”

-Below are a few abbreviations that we heard during our time in Australia:
+Below are a few of the abbreviations that we heard during our time in Australia:

 |Arvo (S’arvo)||Afternoon (this afternoon)|